elifesciences/elife-xpub/docs/incidents/2019-02-06-multiple-file-uploads.md

 10:00 standup in which the overwriting file name issues is discussed and parked.

-Peter understood that the file uploads issues were all to be parked, in favor of documentation.
+Peter and Hannah understood that the file uploads issues were all to be parked, in favor of documentation.

-Peter, Cory and Hannah thought that the work on file uploads will be large and postponed until further discussion.
+Peter, Cory and Hannah thought that the work on refactoring multifile uploads in order to more easily facilitate overwriting filenames would be large and postponed until further discussion.

-10:42 ticket created by Hem to make files upload in parallel as a prerequisite for other tickets.
+10:42 ticket created by Hem to make files upload in parallel as a prerequisite for ticket to allow the overwrite of files with the same name.

 Inadvertently added in the Todo column